 2. Issue of Equity Shares (including Sweat Equity Shares) to employees of your Company, under any scheme;

 3. Your Company has not resorted to any buy back of its Equity Shares during the year under review;

 4. Your Company does not have any subsidiaries;

 5. No significant or material orders were passed by the Regulators or Courts or Tribunals which impact the going concern status and your Companys operations in future.

-Your Board sincerely places on record the support extended by the Medical Profession, Trade, Shareholders, Companys Bankers and Stockists, Central and State Government Authorities, Stock Exchanges, CDSL, NSDL and all other Business Associates for the growth of the organization.
-The Board further expresses its appreciation for the services rendered by the executives, officers, staffs and workers of the Company at all levels.
+The Board sincerely places on record the support given by Medical Profession, Trade, Shareholders, Companys Bankers and Stockists, Central and State Government Authorities, Stock Exchanges, CDSL, NSDL and all other Business Associates for the growth of the organization.
+The Board further expresses its appreciation for the services rendered by the Executives, Officers, Staffs and Workers of the Company at all levels.